 Most beneficiaries enroll after they turn 65.
 Then they have an open enrollment window every fall in which they can drop their coverage and switch to another plan.

 Deadlines moved up

-Beneficiaries should have received their annual notice telling them about any changes in their coverage for next year by Sept.
+Beneficiaries will receive their annual notice telling them about any changes in their coverage for next year by Sept.
 30, which is a month earlier than last year.
-Insurers will start marketing their 2012 plans on Oct.
+Insurers then will start marketing their 2012 plans on Oct.
 1.